-In accordance with the Freedom of Access ("Right-to-Know") law, board meetings are held in public.
-The board may go into private or executive session, upon vote of 3/5 of the members present for consideration of certain matters specified in the law (such as personnel, student suspension/expulsion, contracts to be negotiated, collective bargaining, legal advice or pending litigation).
+In accordance with the Freedom of Access ("Right-to-Know") law, committee meetings are held in public.
+The committee may go into private or executive session, upon vote of 3/5 of the members present for consideration of certain matters specified in the law (such as personnel, student suspension/expulsion, contracts to be negotiated, collective bargaining, legal advice or pending litigation).
 No final action may be taken in executive session.

 Public Participation Policy

-- Anyone with a legitimate interest in the board's business may speak.
+Anyone with a legitimate interest in the committee’s business may speak.

-- Generally, the board does not discuss or act on an item not on the agenda.
+Generally, the committee does not discuss or act on an item not on the agenda.

-- No complaints or allegations will be allowed in public concerning any staff member or any person connected to the school system.
+No complaints or allegations will be allowed in public concerning any staff member or any person connected to the school department.

-- Speakers are asked not to be repetitious of comments already made to the board, in the interests of most efficient use of time.
+Speakers are asked not to be repetitious of comments already made to the committee, in the interests of most efficient use of time.

-- The primary purpose of the meeting is for the board to conduct its business as charged by law.
+The primary purpose of the meeting is for the committee to conduct its business as charged by law.

-- Spontaneous discussion, as well as disorder and disruption, prevent the board from doing its work and will not be permitted.
+Spontaneous discussion, as well as disorder and disruption, prevent the committee from doing its work and will not be permitted.

 Thank you for your cooperation.